 In addition, some of the lesser used materials in the collection will be moved to the basement, in stacks that will be accessible to the public.
 We will continue to have secure storage for the city and our community partners in the remainder of the basement space.

 Most of the changes will happen on the main floor, as we have done some recent updates in our meeting spaces.
 We will improve the space with the addition of a tech/wet lab space, and we will add more flexibility and technology to the spaces to make them more useful for our community.
 This is what the updated large meeting room may look like!

 Here are the floorplans for the main library and second level.

 The Library Board wants to honor the amazing gift that this library was to our community by making needed improvements and reconfiguring the space to work for another 25 years.
 The forward thinking of planners in the 1980s means that we have adequate space for our community.

-The Capital Campaign Goal to complete these improvements is $1,915,000.
-The Library Board has already started fundraising for this planned project, and has already raised $1,501,930.
+We have reached our initial fundraising goal!
+We have raised a total of $2,551,036 to complete our planned improvements.
 Thank you to all of our donors!
-It is exciting to see the total climb!
 We are so grateful for everyone who has already contributed to Building the Next Chapter!

 Do you have questions or feedback about our project?
 Interested in contributing to our campaign?
 Please get in touch with Library Director Jill Smith at [email protected] or 651-275-4416 or Sara Wagner, Chair of the Fundraising Committee at [email protected] or 651-303-0540.